Buffalo Bills in the NFL playoffs: The best losers learn to win

 And the offensive player Hollins?
-Not only had he arrived at the stadium barefoot, but also with his shirt open, swimming trunks, straw hat, towel and sunscreen on his nose.
+Not only arrived at the stadium barefoot, but also with an open shirt, swimming trunks, straw hat, towel and sunscreen on his nose.
 “Even on cloudy days, people, always wear sunscreen,” he said on the way to the cabin.
 After the game, he put on his casual clothes again and had his photo taken.
 “Successful day at the beach,” the Bills wrote under the photo on social media.
 They had just defeated the Ravens 27:25 in a thriller and reached the next round of the National Football League playoffs.

 Hollins’ summery disposition made three things clear: On this evening, it wasn’t the top performers, but the slightly different types that were decisive for the outcome of the game.
 In addition, the Bills had coped with the external conditions more successfully.
 And above all, Hollins showed that staying relaxed is important, even or especially when there is a lot at stake for the Bills at the moment.